 MARK H. ALLENBAUGH

-Mark H. Allenbaugh, Of Counsel to the firm, is a nationally recognized expert on federal sentencing, law, policy and practice.
+Mark H. Allenbaugh, a sentencing and mitigation consultant, is a nationally recognized expert on federal sentencing, law, policy and practice.
 He heads up our firm’s COVID and the BOP task force.
 He is a co-founder of Sentencing Stats, LLC, which provides attorneys and their clients with expert statistical analyses of federal sentencing data and trends.
 He has served as co-chair of the Sentencing Committee for the National Association of Criminal Defense Lawyers; chair of the Federal Sentencing Guidelines Task Force for the D.C.
-Chapter of the Federal Bar Association; and as a member of the U.S. Sentencing Commission’s Practitioner’s Advisory Group, and a member of the ABA’s Corrections and Sentencing Committee.
+Chapter of the Federal Bar Association; and as a non-voting member of the U.S. Sentencing Commission’s Practitioner’s Advisory Group, and a member of the ABA’s Corrections and Sentencing Committee.